-Greece is more than islands and beaches, and Thessaloniki is great proof of it.
-This city is a unique combination of ancient history and modernism.
+Greece offers a diverse range of experiences beyond just its islands and beaches, and Thessaloniki is a prime example of this.
+This city is a fascinating blend of ancient history and modernity, making it a unique destination to explore.

 The sights, the architecture, and the food are testaments of all the great empires that have influenced the way locals live today.